In 1922, Amadeo Pietro Giannini—the founder of Bank of Italy—wanted to expand his business outside of San Francisco.

 Aggressive pursuit of LaSalle and other opportunistic mergers fueled Bank of America's rapid, almost uninterrupted climb from California trailblazer to the pinnacle of American banking in just over 20 years.

-To gain a foothold in managing investments for ultra-high-net-worth individuals, in 2007 Bank of America purchased U.S. Trust for $3.3 billion.
-The venerable U.S. Trust traced its origins as a wealth manager all the way back to 1853.
+In wanting to manage the portfolios of ultra-high-net-worth individuals, Bank of America purchased U.S. Trust for $3.3 billion in 2007.
+The venerable U.S. A wealth manager going back to 1853.

 Though dwarfed in scale by commercial banking at the time, U.S. Trust’s 150 years of experience and elite clientele provided the perfect vehicle for Bank of America to jump start a world-class wealth management arm.